rorybennett/Ultrasound-Data-Capture/README.md

 (e.g. HDMI/DVI/VGA-to-USB).
 If the program is run on a system with a webcam, the webcam can be used as a video signal source.

-During testing a Canon Aplio i700's HDMI output was used as the video signal source.
+During testing a Canon Aplio i700's HDMI output was used as the video signal source, as well as various easily available video sources (laptops, computers, etc.).

 ### 2. Bluetooth IMU